What is Managerial Accounting?

-Also known as cost accounting, managerial accounting is the process of identifying, analyzing, interpreting and communicating information to managers to help achieve business goals.
+Managerial accounting is the process of identifying, analyzing, interpreting and communicating information to managers to help managers make decisions within a company and to help achieve business goals.

 The data collected encompasses all fields of accounting that informs the management of business operations relating to the costs of products or services purchased by the company.
 Managerial accountants use budgets to quantify the business’ plan of operations.